haberdashPI/terminal-polyglot/README.md

 ### Persistent terminal sessions

-When present, the wildcard is replaced with the name of the workspace and terminal when calling `launch`.
-This lets you create persistent terminal sessions.
+When present, a wildcard in `launch` is replaced with the name of the workspace and terminal.
+This lets you create persistent terminal sessions using this name.
 For example, to use tmux to maintain your terminal state, you could use the following settings:

 ```json
 "terminal-polyglot.language-config": {